$0 Medicare Advantage Plan Cost Explained

 • Special Enrollment Periods (SEP): If certain events happen in your life, you may be eligible for a SEP.
 These events include moving, leaving an employer or union health coverage, or if your Medicare Advantage plan stops providing coverage in your area.

 • Open Enrollment Period (OEP): The OEP runs from January 1st through March 31st each year.
-You can switch back to traditional Medicare and join a stand-alone Part D Prescription drug plan for the upcoming year.
+During this time, you can switch back to traditional Medicare and join a stand-alone Part D prescription drug plan for the upcoming year.

 Bottom Line

-Medicare Advantage plans might seem like a no-brainer, but they’re not always as free or comprehensive as they appear.
+Medicare Advantage plans might seem free, but they’re not always as low-cost or comprehensive as they appear.

 When considering a Medicare Advantage plan, it’s essential to read the fine print, ask questions, and compare the costs, coverage, and network with other options, such as Original Medicare or a Medigap policy.

 Remember that while a plan might offer extra benefits, you might have to pay a premium, copayments, and coinsurance or comply with limitations and exclusions.
-You can make the best decision for your unique healthcare needs and budget by being informed.
+By being informed, you can make the best decision for your unique healthcare needs and budget.

 Resources: Free Monthly Plan Premium Explained – Understanding Medicare Advantage Plans – Joining a Medicare Advantage Plan